jethan16/PasswordGenerator/README.md

 This application randomly generates a password when the 'generate' button is clicked based off of a series of user entries.

+When the user clicks 'generate' the program runs a function called 'generatePassword()'

 The app asks the following -

       1. How many characters should your password be